DevEMCN/Asychronous-RMI-String-Comparison-Service/README.md

 #<a name="introduction"></a>Introduction
 Using the Java RMI framework to develop a remote, asynchronous string comparison service.
 A client should be able to remotely connect and pass two strings to the service for comparison.
 The service should use one of a number of optional string comparison algorithms to compute the edit distance or optimal alignment between the two strings. <br/>
-Too quickly see the application in use, download the quickfiles folder and follow the installation instruction further down.<br/>
+Too quickly see the application in use, download the Quickstart folder and follow the installation instruction further down.<br/>

 #<a name="installation"></a>Installation